Indigenous Graduate Award Competition

 Open to self-identified Indigenous students from Canada in a graduate program in the Faculty of Graduate Studies.

-You will be required to upload your supporting documentation of Indigenous citizenship and/or membership.
 Submitted documentation must be current, valid, or both to be considered.
 We encourage you to apply for documentation early to ensure that the funding process is not delayed.
+You only need to provide one of the documentation types set out in our published guidelines.

 You must meet the eligibility criteria for each award for which you are applying at the time of application.
 Awards will be paid by the end of the calendar year of application.